jsreport/new-arch/README.md

 > **jsreport configure**<br/>
 > **jsreport start**

-To change environment use cmd `set NODE_ENV=development` or use options your IDE provides.
-If you don't specify node environment jsreport assumes `development` as default.

 ## Documentation

 see [https://jsreport.net/learn](https://jsreport.net/learn) for an overview of concepts, guides, clients and general documentation.